Where everything's made with love

 Grease a 13" x 9" pan and spread the entire bag of Fritos evenly on the bottom of the pan.
 Now put the sugar and the corn syrup in a heavy saucepan over medium heat and bring them to a boil.
 (Hint: I like to spray the measuring cup with non-stick spray when I measure corn syrup.
 It slides right out!)

-Pour that amazing stuff over the corn chips.
+Pour that amazing mixture over the corn chips.
 If you decide to use toffee bits, add them now.
 We left them off because we thought it might be too sweet.
 What were we thinking?
 Skip toffee?
 Why?
 (Still absolutely delicious!)

 Here's the hard part: wait until the bars are completely cool to cut them!
 You can also make this decadent mixture into drop cookies.
 Plop spoonfuls onto wax paper or a silicone mat and drizzle away!
 That way, you can wolf them down while they're still warm!